 MICHELLE: Look, it's no secret that these two governments don't always get along.
-So maybe the tension here isn't really between the US and TikTok, but the US and China.
-So is it right to ban an app because of who owns it?
+So, maybe the tension here isn't between the US and TikTok, but between the US and China.
+So, is it right to ban an app because of who owns it?
 Not every politician seems to think so.

-ALEXANDRIA OCASIO-CORTEZ, US REPRESENTATIVE: Hey everyone, this is Rep. AOC
+ALEXANDRIA OCASIO-CORTEZ, US REPRESENTATIVE: Hey everyone, this is Rep. AOC.

-MICHELLE: Alexandria Ocasio-Cortez, who also goes by AOC, got on TikTok to talk about TikTok.
+Alexandria Ocasio-Cortez, who also goes by AOC, got on TikTok to talk about TikTok.

 ALEXANDRIA OCASIO-CORTEZ, US REPRESENTATIVE: Do I believe TikTok should be banned?
-No. The United States has never before banned a social media from existence.
+No. The United States has never before banned a social media company from existence.

-MICHELLE: AOC makes the argument that banning the app doesn't really address the core issue here, which she says is the fact social media companies have so much access to personal data without consequences.
+AOC makes the argument that banning the app doesn't really address the core issue here, which she says is the fact social media companies have so much access to personal data without consequences.

-ALEXANDRIA OCASIO-CORTEZ, US REPRESENTATIVE: In fact the United States is one of the only developed nations in the world which has no significant data or privacy protection laws on the books.
+ALEXANDRIA OCASIO-CORTEZ, US REPRESENTATIVE: In fact, the United States is one of the only developed nations in the world that has no significant data or privacy protection laws on the books.

 Instead, she suggests the US should look to places like the European Union.
 It has heaps of regulations to protect individual users and restrict the amount of data that companies can collect.
 Here in Australia, the federal government is actually running an investigation into TikTok and its ability to collect data.
-The results might lead to the government bringing in laws similar laws to the EU, or we could join the US, the UK, Canada, and a number of other countries in banning it on government devices.
+And they've just announced that Australia will join the US, Canada, the UK and a number of other countries in banning the app on all government devices.
 But, unlike the 150 million TikTok users in the US, we don't have to worry about a complete ban coming to Australia.
 Well, not yet anyway.